 - With most smoker recipes, you'll keep the internal temperature of the smoker between 225°F and 250°F. Salmon needs to be smoked at a lower temperature to ensure it doesn't dry out.
 Keep the smoker temperature between 150°F and 180°F. Put the salmon on at 150°F and slowly increase the smoker temperature to 180°F until done.

-- Salmon should rest for 3-5 minutes after smoking to help lock in the moisture and allow the flavors to finish infusing.
+- Hot smoked salmon should rest for 3-5 minutes after smoking to help lock in the moisture and allow the flavors to finish infusing.

 - Store any leftovers in the refrigerator in a container with a lid.